findell666/nwn-3t-items/README.md

 Uses python lib from https://github.com/jd28/pynwn

-You can find all 2DA files https://github.com/findell666/nwn-2da (forked from [kucik/nwn-2da](https://github.com/kucik/nwn-2da))
+You can find all base 2DA files https://github.com/findell666/nwn-2da (forked from [kucik/nwn-2da](https://github.com/kucik/nwn-2da))

+In resources folder the 2DA files are custom files from the server The Three Towns

 ## How to install